ucsd-cse230-np/web/lectures/01-lambda.md

 **Recursion:**

- - Inside this function I want to call *the same function* on `DEC n`
+ - Inside this function I want to call *the same function* on `TAIL l`

 <br>
 <br>